younho9/TIL/docs/src/Frontend/React/리액트를-다루는-기술-5장-ref:-DOM에-이름-달기.md

           type="password"
           value={this.state.password}
           onChange={this.handleChange}
-          className={
-            this.state.clicked
-              ? this.state.validated
-                ? 'success'
+          className={this.state.clicked ? (this.state.validated ? 'success' : 'failure') : ''}
-                : 'failure'
-              : ''
-          }
         />
         <button onClick={this.handleButtonClick}>Validate</button>
       </div>